US durable goods orders up solid 2.7% in March

 WASHINGTON – Orders to U.S. factories for big-ticket manufactured goods rose 2.7% in March with a key category that tracks business investment decisions rising at the strongest pace in eight months.

-The Commerce Department says the increase in orders for durable goods followed a 1.1% drop in orders in February.
-Both months were influenced by a swing in demand for commercial aircraft, which had fallen sharply in February and rebounded in March.
+The increase in orders for durable goods followed a 1.1% drop in orders in February, the Commerce Department reported Thursday.
+Both months were influenced by a swing in the volatile category of commercial aircraft, which had fallen sharply in February and rebounded in March.

 The closely watched category that serves as a proxy for business investment saw a 1.3% rise in orders in March, the best showing since a 1.5% increase last July.